junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam nods, "That's what I thought.
 They might be onto something.
 What do you say, let's check out LA?"

 Cas says slowly, eyes still on the music screen, "Why would Lucifer start composing and singing songs in a music festival?
-That doesn't sound very devilish, for one.
+That doesn't sound very devilish.
 And no one dies there, which doesn't sound like Lucifer, either."

 Sam takes his laptop back, tapping the keyboard to search weird things or unusual death report in LA recently, which doesn't give much result.
+He runs his fingers through his hair that's overgrowing again.
+"No idea, maybe he just wants some fun after that big fight with Amara?
+LA sounds like a place in Hell's department, too."

 Dean shrugs.
-"I don't know, dude might just want some fun after that big fight with Amara?
-Too drained to do any killing anymore, so that's just his way of a down time, perhaps?
+"Who knows, maybe he's too drained to do any killing any time soon, so that's just his way of a down time, perhaps?
 Hell, that's Lucifer we're talking about, who knows what he'd do or wouldn't?
 I'd send him a basket for not dropping bodies.
 Anyway, that's the best lead we got so far, I say let's check it out.
 At the worst, we get some free beer in the festival.
 You in it with us, Cas?"

 Cas nods solemnly.
 "Of course."